alexrudy/alexrudy.org/_posts/2020-01-19-python-setup.md

 <!--more-->

-There are a hunderd and one different ways to set up a python environment -- this is mine.
+There are a hundred and one different ways to set up a python environment -- this is mine.
 It may not be the best, but there are a number of aspects I really like about it.

 # The Setup